Dv5n/NanoShell/README.md

 ## Contribute
 If you'd like to contribute to NanoShell, fork the repository, make your changes, and submit a pull request.
 If I like the changes, I will merge them into the main (dev) branch.

+## Additional Notes
+**WARNING:** NanoShell is almost complete, and as a result, future commits may be delayed, or the project might even be discontinued.
+However, with your support, I can keep this project alive for years to come.

+There is some work not done yet, some new features that are a bit hard to do, I will try my best to make these.